 And the list goes on and on.
 Christmas markets in Toronto, Canada?
 Why not?
 Visit Colmar or Paris in France?
 Budapest or Dublin?
 They all dress up for Christmas and look magical during Christmas.

-I myself have been to the ones in Köln, Dusseldorf and have visited Berlin and Budapest during Christmas.
+I have been to the best Christmas markets in Germany, the Christmas Market of Cologne, Dusseldorf and have visited Berlin, Erfurt.
+I also visited Dublin and Budapest during Christmas and stumbled upon a great Christmas Market in Ypres, Belgium.
 Where have you been this year?
 Looking for the best place to spend Christmas?
 Check the Christmas traditions around the globe.

 How to get there

 The most important thing about how to plan your Christmas market trip is to plan how to get there.
 Depending on where you wish to go and how far it’s from your home town, you need to arrange the right sort of transportation.

 I recommend you to take the train or join a budget bus tour.
 Yes, that’s when you join all the old people who love these sorts of things.
 But the fare for the bus is cheap and once you arrive, you can wonder off on your own.

 Taking the train or bus, allows you to drink as much mulled wine as you’d like.
 You do not have to drive home after having walked all day and you’re feet are killing you.
 And, last but not least you do not have to worry about high parking fees or traffic driving into the city.

 With low airfare in Europe, you can pretty much go everywhere for a couple of bucks.
 Zagreb?
 Edinburgh?
 Barcelona?
 Milan or Copenhagen?
 Budget airlines serve them all.
 Be aware to check the distance from the airport to the city though.
 Especially airports around London can have high travel times towards the city.
 If you’re on a short break, you might want to consider to fly to an airport with less transfer time.